 Sector: Acoustics, noise and vibration About: IOA is the UK's professional body for those working in acoustics, noise and vibration.
 Mission: To promote our vision through the advancement of the art, science, engineering and technology of acoustics.
 Vision: To see members across all disciplines recognised as professionals of the highest integrity and competence.
 Members: Members work in most of the major educational, industrial, planning and consultancy establishments and their areas of expertise include: aerodynamic noise; architectural acoustics; auditory acoustics; building acoustics; electroacoustics; engineering dynamics; environmental acoustics; infra- and ultra-sonics; musical acoustics; noise and vibration; physical acoustics; speech; transportation noise; and underwater acoustics.

 They might work in architectural and engineering consultancies on projects as diverse as opera houses, stadia, schools, the automotive industry, sonar and many other fields and have qualifications in electrical or mechanical engineering, physics or mathematics.

+Approximate number of members: 3,017

+O M Licensed to award: lEng CEng

+Registered members: 25 262

-Approximate number of members: 3,017 O M Licensed to award: IEng C Eng Registered members: 26 257 Grades of Membership: Sponsor; Student; Affiliate; Technician Member; Associate Member (AMIOA); Member (MIOA); Fellow (FIOA); Honorary Fellow (HonFIOA).
-Specialist interest groups: Eleven in total, including: building acoustics; electroacoustics; environmental sound; measurement and instrumentation; musical acoustics; noise and vibration engineering; physical acoustics; sound, noise and health; speech and hearing; underwater acoustics; and early careers.
-Member benefits K Structure: Eleven branches in the UK and Ireland.
+- Grades of Membership: Sponsor; Student; Affiliate; Technician Member; Associate Member (AMIOA); Member (MIOA); Fellow (FIOA); Honorary Fellow (HonFIOA).

+- Specialist interest groups: Eleven in total, including: building acoustics; electroacoustics; environmental sound; measurement and instrumentation; musical acoustics; noise and vibration engineering; physical acoustics; sound, noise and health; speech and hearing; underwater acoustics; and early careers.

+Member benefits